ekowyawson/reading-notes/102-notes/1_learning-markdown.md

 # Ekow's Markdown Blog

 If you have never written computer code, but you are interested in learning how to build websites, the best introductory coding language to learn is Markdown.
-Even if you are an adept web developer, Markdown is still a pretty awesome tool that can be used to organize and "`beuatify`" articles and documents.
+Even if you are an adept web developer, Markdown is still a pretty awesome tool that can be used to organize and **beautify** articles and documents.
 Let us delve into a brief overview of what Markdown is and how to use it.

 ## What is Markdown?

-Markdown is considered a lightweight `markup language` (a text-encoding system that tells your computer how to render/display text on the screen).
-Similar to the `Hyper Text Markup Language` (HTML) that tells websites how to display web pages, Markdown uses standardized encoding to format plain text documents without the need of large word processing programs like Microsoft Word or Adobe's Portable Document Format (PDF).
+**Markdown** is considered a lightweight **markup language** *(a text-encoding system that tells your computer how to render/display text on the screen)*.
+Similar to the **Hyper Text Markup Language** (HTML) that tells websites how to display web pages, Markdown uses standardized encoding to format plain text documents without the need of large word processing programs like Microsoft Word or Adobe's Portable Document Format (PDF).
 Unlike HTML, Markdown uses a very simple language to create aesthetically pleasing documents; however, it can also use the HTML language to extend functionality.

 ## Why do we use Markdown?